Russia strikes critical port facilities in Odesa after Kremlin halts grain deal

 Russia also attacked Kyiv with Shahed drones without result, Popko said.
 Air defenses intercepted all the drones aimed at the capital and a preliminary investigation showed there were no casualties.

-President Volodymyr Zelenskyy, meanwhile, welcomed Ireland’s Prime Minister Leo Varadkar to Kyiv, hours after the attacks, and thanked him for his support in the war that Russia launched in February 2022.
-In a statement published on Telegram, Zelenskyy noted that Ireland's neutrality “does not mean indifference, and this is very important.”

-The Russian attack in southern Ukraine was accompanied by strikes elsewhere in the country in the past 24 hours that killed one person and wounded 21 others.
+Strikes elsewhere in Ukraine in the past 24 hours that killed one person and wounded 21 others.

 The death occurred in the northeastern Kharkiv region, near the volatile Kupyansk area, while 10 people were injured in the shelling of seven cities in the Donetsk region, including Avdiivka, Mariinka and Chasiv Yar.
 Two people were wounded by shelling in the Mykolaiv region and one person was injured in the Kherson region.